CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 Some traversals need to traverse all nodes, in such cases, the *nodes* block can be left out.
-If the previous traversal targets all nodes it can be defined as follows:
+If the previous traversal targets all nodes, it can be defined as follows:

 .. code-block:: text